Robin0815/face_recognition_examples/README.md

 for a more detailed description I highly recommend to use these ressources

-The original code this project is based:
+The code this project is based on:
 [https://github.com/bradtraversy/face_recognition_examples]

 ## Installing